Kwekwe District

 Kwekwe, originally known as Que Que, is a district in Zimbabwe.
+197,062 people live in Kwekwe rural and 119,863 live in Kwekwe town (2022 census).

 Location

 It is found in the Midlands Province, in the central Zimbabwe.
-Kwekwe, with an estimated population of about 99,200 in 2004, is the capital city of the district.
+Kwekwe, with an estimated population of about 120,000 in 2022, is the capital city of the district.
 The district capital is located approximately 220 km, by road, southwest of Harare, the capital of Zimbabwe and the largest city in that country.
 Kwekwe lies on the main road, Highway A-5, between Harare and Bulawayo, Zimbabwe's second-largest city, located approximately 230 km, further southwest of Kwekwe.

 The coordinates of Kwekwe District are:19° 0' 0.00"S, 29° 45' 0.00"E (Latitude:19.0000; Longitude:29.7500).

 Governance

 Kwekwe District has two urban subdivisions Kwekwe Municipality (Kwekwe City Council) and Redcliff Municipality (Redcliff Town Council).
 The third subdivision is the caretaker of the rural part of Kwekwe District, Zibagwe Rural District Council usually called Kwekwe Rural District Council.

 There are 60 rural district councils from Zimbabwe's 8 non-metropolitan provinces.
 Midlands Province has 8 Rural District Councils: